datahubio/datahub-cloud-template-dataset/docs/Configuring Nav bar and SEO fields.md

 ---
-title: Configuring Nav bar and SEO fields
+title: How to Configure Basic SEO Fields and Nav Bar in Your DataHub Cloud Sites
 ---

-# How to Configure Basic SEO Fields and Nav Bar in Your DataHub Cloud Sites

 You can now personalize your DataHub Cloud site by:
 - setting your own site-wide SEO title and description